 Dipping live plants in Strong Alum solution.

-Follow the bellow steps
+Follow the below steps

-- First, you should take a basket that enough to dip your plants (2, 3 gallons Volume)
+- First, you should take a basket that is enough to dip your plants (2, 3 gallons Volume)

 - Then, add the measured volume of warm water